UnvanquishedAssets/map-antares_src.dpkdir/README.md

 Legal
 -----

-Unless otherwise stated, the content of this package is available under the conditions of the [Creative Commons Attribution-Noncommercial-Share Alike 3.0 license](https://creativecommons.org/licenses/by-nc-sa/3.0/).
+Unless otherwise stated, the content of this package is available under the conditions of the [Creative Commons Attribution-Share Alike 3.0 license](https://creativecommons.org/licenses/by-sa/3.0/).

 Some assets may use other licenses, consult [`about/map-antares.txt`](about/map-antares.txt) for more information about authors and licenses.